rhaleblian/backstep/README.md

 Specific "me want!" goodies:
 1. nano
-2. a web browser we can attach to cryanc and WRP
+2. a web browser with source that we can attach to cryanc and WRP

 ## Goals
 * Record build process for repeatibility and maintenance;